JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-Another case for using `let` is introducing local variables with a limited scope for improving code readability.
+You can also use `let` to introduce local variables with a limited scope to make your code easier to read.
 To define a new variable for the context object, provide its name as the lambda argument so that it can be used instead of
 the default `it`.